DKXLY/Fabridash-resurrected/README.md

 # Fabridash Mod
 With this mod you will be able to dash across your world, using 3 different items!
-And also, if you are a developer you may use this mod as an API to integrate dashing (get it? eheh) into your project!
+And also, if you are a developer you may use this mod as an `API` to integrate dashing (get it? eheh) into your project!
 This fork is created as a way to continue using this mod in future Minecraft versions, I am NOT the original creator, the dashing code and the textures were made by [EmaFire003](https://github.com/emafire003/).

 ## The Dash items
 Unlike other mods, to perform a dash with this mod you will need to find some treasure first!
-A **Dash Globe** to be precise, and it can be found inside treasure chests from ancienty cities, mineshafts and such! (with a chance that goes from a minimum of 12% in mineshafts to 30% in the end city).
+A `**Dash Globe**` to be precise, and it can be found inside treasure chests from ancient cities, mineshafts and such! (with a chance that goes from a minimum of 12% in mineshafts to 30% in the end city).

 Once you obtain the core item, you may craft the actual "dashers" (yeah, I kinda like making puns):

 You can dash by right clicking the dasher item.

-### Iron Dasher
+### `Iron Dasher`
 The most basic (yet powerful) item that will let you dash to your next journey, you can craft it like this:

 ![iron_dasher_crafting](https://user-images.githubusercontent.com/29462910/190399028-f819dfd4-29bd-4d30-a572-cc95c38bff68.JPG)